Skip to main content

 • Gelatin (Jell-O)

-Plan for an evening at home the day before your procedure because this is generally when you start your prep and will want to be close to a bathroom.
+Plan for an evening at home the day before your procedure.
+This is usually when you start your prep, and you’ll want to be close to a bathroom.

-And finally, arrange for transportation to and from your procedure.
+Finally, arrange for transportation to and from your procedure.
 You’ll need a ride home after receiving anesthesia for the procedure.
-But having someone drop you off will be better as well, so you can stay as relaxed as possible.
+Having someone drop you off will be better as well, so you can stay as relaxed as possible.

 Day of the procedure

-Once it’s over, you may wonder if you’ll continue frequently going to the bathroom.
 For most people, bowel movements return to normal in about 2 to 3 days after their colonoscopy.
-And by the following day, you should be able to resume your normal activities.
+By the following day, you should be able to resume your normal activities.

 The bottom line

-Preparing for a colonoscopy is an unpleasant process for most people, but there are some steps that you can take to make the process more bearable.
+Preparing for a colonoscopy is an unpleasant process for most people.
+But there are some steps that you can take to make the process more bearable.
 If you’re drinking magnesium citrate, you can chill it before drinking it or try adding it to citrus-flavored drinks to help make it taste better.
-Make sure you have enough time to complete your prep, and can do so in the comfort of your own home.
-If you have any concerns about the process, bring them up with your healthcare provider.
+Make sure you have enough time to complete your prep.
+Also, you’ll want to do it in the comfort of your own home.
+If you have any concerns about the process, bring them up with your healthcare team.
 A successful prep makes for a successful procedure.

 why trust our exports reliability shield